leukemia-kispi/HiChIP-Analysis/README.md

 # HiChIP-Analysis

 This is a setup and execution guide for analysis of TCF3::HLF HiChIP data ([GSE266625](addLINK)), generated from the HAL-01 cell line using the [Dovetail® MNase-HiChIP kit](https://cantatabio.com/dovetail-genomics/products/hichip/).
-May be used for analysis of othere dataset with carefull adaptation of provided scripts.
+Can be used for analysis of othere dataset with carefull adaptation of provided scripts.

 This guide will take you through: